apehex/tokun/articles/unicode.md

 #### Outputs

-As for the outputs, they are:
+Finally, the outputs are significantly smaller:

 - `(8192, 199998)` with tokenization
 - `(4 * S / T, 8 * T) = (2048, 512)` with binary predictions